MicrosoftDocs/cloud-adoption-framework/docs/strategy/business-outcomes/sustainability.md

 **Step 2:** Evaluate whether your vendors, partners, and providers are taking steps to reduce their emissions and if these steps align with yours.

 **Step 3:** Create an incentive for teams to reduce carbon emissions.
-[The Microsoft carbon fee: Theory and practice](https://download.microsoft.com/documents/en-us/csr/environment/microsoft_carbon_fee_guide.pdf) can help your organization to drive alignment and accountability across your teams.
+The [Microsoft carbon fee: theory and practice](https://download.microsoft.com/documents/en-us/csr/environment/microsoft_carbon_fee_guide.pdf) guide can help your organization to drive alignment and accountability across your teams.

 **Step 4:** Seek out teams in our business to enlist their support and generate ideas for areas for improvement.
 Build an innovation culture where individuals are participants with a sense of ownership.